 Furthermore, many Dutch followers of the Religious Society of Friends, commonly known as Quakers, emigrated to America.
 This after the English writer William Penn (1644-1718) personally stimulated the Friends to do so, and having visited the Netherlands three times.
 William Penn, founder of the Pennsylvania Colony, was of British-Dutch origin and a Quaker.
 His mother came from the port city of Rotterdam in the Netherlands.

-From the second quarter of the nineteenth century, also Ostfriesen ‘East Frisians’ from Lower Saxony, Germany started to migrate to the United States, in significant numbers.
+From the second quarter of the nineteenth century, also Ostfriesen ‘East Frisians’ from Lower Saxony, Germany started to migrate to the United States in significant numbers.
 We hear the reader think: “Oh no, not Saxons moving west.
-Not again!”.
+Not again!”
 The Ostfriesen settled more to the east, in the State of Illinois, than the German migrants earlier did.
 Especially in towns like Alton, Freeport and Quincy.
 Around the year 1900, Ostfriesen also had established themselves in northern Iowa, South Dakota and Minnesota.
-But also in Butler County in Ohio many settled, think of football player Jared DeVries from Aplington.
+But also in Butler County in Ohio many settled.
+Think of American football player Jared DeVries from the town of Aplington.
 These tall immigrants mostly came to the United States for the economic possibilities it offered.
 As for religion, most Ostfriesen were Reformed and Lutheran too.
 In the more rural areas they even established separate communities according to their church denomination (Frizzell 1992).

 2. Three tax rebellions

 After the United States of America was finally a reality, the young federal government needed to show its muscles toward its own citizens.
 Who was boss after all this republicanism, fighting for freedom, and liberty?
 Anarchy lay in wait.
-The war was over and now a country had to be built up.
+The war was over and now a country with institutions and public works had to be built up.
 Not that sexy but vital.
 To function as a state you need money.
 A normal government gets this mostly through levying taxes.
-So did the States and it immediately led to three tax revolts in the period between 1786 and 1799.
+So did the States, and immediately it led to three tax revolts in the period between 1786 and 1799.